creosB/AI-Side-Panel-Extension/README.md

 - **Effortless drag and drop:** Easily customizable and highly interactive.
 - **Custom Service Support:** You can add any service via the settings menu.
 Simply copy the site URL.
 - **Smart content extraction** that automatically cleans and formats text from news articles, code repositories, and social posts for AI analysis.
+- **Prompt History:** It enables quick navigation through previous messages in the chat window, supports all major AI services, and is completely optional.

 ## Installation